iamturns/til/dev/style/animations.md

 Can also apply values on translateX, translateY, etc

 Calculates easing etc in javascript, sets them on the element

+'Stagger' is v nice, but could probably be implemented easily with some JS and CSS3

 Personally, I've had some performance problems on mobile with this